 How to handle the situation, when N43/N53 has started to shiver.

 In this entry: step-by-step diagnostics of, possibly, one of the most complicated engine management systems of all time.
 Each of the stages is kept as short as possible, references to previous posts for much more detailed information will regarding each knot/ theme be inserted.
 Read more…

 NOXEM 129 | 130

 Entries relating NOx system – NOx catalytic converter and NOx sensor:

-Unfortunately, none from available diagnostic programs don’t give a clear view, in which mode does N43 and N53 perform on current moment AND which modes are allowed.
+Unfortunately, none from available diagnostic programs don’t give a clear view, in which mode do N43 and N53 perform on the current moment AND which modes are allowed.
 For this reason, we have to use several indirect pieces of evidence and parameters.
-First impression … Read more…
+The first impression … Read more…

 More about basic operating principles of NOx catalytic converter you can read in N53 series engine after-sales training material or in any description of the non-BMW engine, which performs in Stratified charge mode.

 Here I will pay attention to observations from “real life”, which quite essentially differs from official newsletters.
 Read more…